SEE US IN A NEW LIGHT

 Other Cathedral Collections

 There have been bells in the Cathedral Tower since the 1390s.
-There are currently twelve bells which are rung regularly.
+There are currently twelve bells that are rung regularly.
 The large bass bell called ‘The Major’ weighs nearly six tons.

 Brass eagle lectern